Growlife Medical Centres

 Meet Your Doctors

 Caring for your health is our full time vocation.
 As technology advances, it is ever more important to have a team of professionals around you, working together to ensure the best possible care for you and your family.
 Connect with genuine, holistic and evidence-based clinicians.
-Doctors who are leaders in their field both at home and internationally - but are grounded in the Highgate Hill, Fairfield, Oxley and Sherwood communities.
+Doctors who are leaders in their field both at home and internationally - but are grounded in the Highgate Hill, Fairfield, Oxley, Sherwood and Sinnamon Park communities.

 Specialists